NERC-CEH/elements/README.md

-The Github repository containing the `elements` package [(https://github.com/NERC-CEH/elements)](https://github.com/NERC-CEH/elements) includes all files apart from the “./inst/extdata/Models” object as it is above the 100MB limit.
+The Github repository containing the `elements` package [(https://github.com/NERC-CEH/elements)](https://github.com/NERC-CEH/elements) includes all files apart from the “./inst/extdata/Models” object containing all the ENMs as it is above the 100MB limit.
+Two example models (Silene flos-cuculi and Stellaria graminea) are bundled in the “./inst/testdata/TestModels” object, which is present in the Github repository.

 To retrieve the `elements` package including the “Models” object download the latest version from Zenodo here -
 <https://zenodo.org/records/15639308>.

 Alternatively, you can download the package using the `zen4R` R package